scottd018-demos/ansible-openshift-auth/README.md

 oc -n default create sa demo-sa
 ```

-2. Assign the RBAC.
+2. Kubernetes RBAC restricts the token based on what access it has via `ClusterRole`, `ClusterRoleBinding`, `Role`
+and `RoleBinding` resources.
+You will need to assign appropriate RBAC to your service account that allows it to do
+what you need it to do.
 The below assigns full admin privileges via the `cluster-admin` role, but you can use any role
 you would like (or create one) to restrict the ability of the service account:

 ```bash